 The interactive Bodymap below shows the brain, and the cerebrum within in.
 Click on it to learn more about the brain and its various parts.

 The cerebrum, or telencephalon, is the large upper part of the brain.
-It is divided into two hemispheres.
-In the human skull, the cerebrum sits atop the brainstem, with the cerebellum underneath the rear portion.
+It is divided into

 The cerebrum itself has a few divisions, which neuroscientists generally use to classify the functions of the different areas.